Top 7 Crazy and Unusual Bonsai Trees

 • pinterest

 This bonsai is what we call the Apple bonsai tree, also known as the Pitch Apple or Monkey Apply tree.
 It is a tropical American tree and is native to tropical climates.
-There are dark green foliages in this plant, and it has aerial roots.
+There are dark green foliage in this plant, and it has aerial roots.
 It grows into different bonsai designs and blooms pink and white during summer.
 But the best part is it produces mini apple fruits after the flowers fade.

 These kinds of crazy and unusual tiny bonsai trees need a location wherein they can have sunlight.
-And you can put it indoors or even outdoor.
-It can endure the cold outside but protecting the root is a must.
+And you can put it indoors or even outdoors.
+It can endure the cold outside, but protecting the root is a must.
 So please don’t plant it in shallow bonsai pots.
 It requires five parts of peat, three parts of argillaceous rocks, and two parts of coarse clay or sand.
 But Irrigation is essential daily to keep the fruit from withering.

-3. Wisteria Bonsai Tree
+3. Wisteria Bonsai Tree: A Whimsical Wonder

 Wisteria Bonsai Tree